vikramkannav/Tanda/source/includes/_authentication.md

   "message":"Password is send on your email address"
   }
 ```
->The above code returns errors in JSON struture
+>The above code returns errors in JSON structure

 ```json
  {